-Electrically Shorted Cable End
+Figure 2 Electrically Shorted Cable End

 Figures 3 and 4 depict the electrically short termination of a cable.
-Figure 1 depicts a pulse TDR short and Figure 2 a step TDR short.
-Again, the cable could be physically longer, but any point where the center conduct makes direct contact with the shield constitutes the electrical end of the cable.
-The impedance (Z) will go to zero Ohms.
+Figure 3 depicts a pulse TDR and Figure 4 a step TDR.
+Again, the cable could be physically longer, but any point where the pair's conductors make direct contact constitutes the electrical end of the cable.
+The impedance (Z) will go to zero ohms.